 Chester is a tiny town located in the state of South Dakota.
 With a population of 257 people and just one neighborhood, Chester is the 130th largest community in South Dakota.
-Chester has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Chester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Chester real estate is some of the most expensive in South Dakota, although Chester house values don't compare to the most expensive real estate in the U.S.

-When you are in Chester, you'll notice that it is more blue-collar than most other communities in America.
-40.26% of Chester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Chester is a blue-collar town, with 40.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chester is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Chester who work in sales jobs (16.88%), healthcare (12.99%), and management occupations (11.69%).

-The percentage of adults in Chester who are college-educated is close to the national average for all communities of 21.84%: 20.61% of the adults in Chester have a bachelor's degree or advanced degree.
+In terms of college education, Chester is nearly on par with the US average for all cities of 21.84%: 20.61% of adults 25 and older in Chester have a bachelor's degree or advanced degree.

 The per capita income in Chester in 2022 was $43,382, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,528 for a family of four.